China's 19th party congress: What you need to know

 Already-strict internet censorship has been ratcheted up, with China this year slamming shut loopholes in its sophisticated "Great Firewall."
 WhatsApp has suffered serious disruption in China and there's been widespread deletion of "sensitive content" on social media.

-But Beijing residents will be thankful for one anticipated upside to the congress: As during other high-profile and politically sensitive events, officials are making temporary fixes to create blue skies and clean air by shutting down factories and restricting traffic.
+But Beijing residents may be thankful for one potential upside to the congress: As during other high-profile and politically sensitive events, officials are trying to create blue skies and clean air by shutting down factories and restricting traffic.